janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 The analysis utilizes Cyclistic’s historical trip data covering a 12-month period (May 2025 – April 2026).
 The data consists of 12 compressed CSV files publicly available and downloaded from the [official corporate server](https://divvy-tripdata.s3.amazonaws.com/index.html).The data has been made available by Motivate International Inc. under a specific public license.

 Data Credibility Evaluation (ROCCC Quality Framework)
-Reliable: ✅ Official data directly captured by the actual operator of the Chicago bike-share system.
+- ✅ **Reliable** → Official source and actual operator of the service in Chicago.
-Original: ✅ First-party data collected directly by Motivate International Inc. without any third-party modification.
+- ✅ **Original** → First-party data collected directly by Motivate International Inc., with no third-party modification.
-Comprehensive: ✅ Contains a full 12-month period, structured across 13 uniform metadata columns, ranging between 49k and 531k rows per monthly file.
+- ✅ **Comprehensive** → Full 12-month period, structured across 13 uniform columns, ranging between 49k and 531k rows per file.
-Current: ✅ Up-to-date historical data reflecting recent user habits from May 2025 to April 2026.
+- ✅ **Current** → Fresh historical data covering recent user habits from May 2025 to April 2026.
-Cited: ✅ Clearly identified source with explicit public licensing and data-use privacy agreements.
+- ✅ **Cited** → Clearly identified source with explicit public licensing and data-use privacy agreements.

 Data Structure
 12 files in .csv format, named using the standard corporate nomenclature: Cyclistic_TripData_YYYYMM.